Skip to main content

 You can view such locks in the control panel.

-2. Open the Network locks tab.
-For each blocking, the socket and protocol, the blocking period, and the action on traffic that falls under the blocking conditions are specified:
+2. Open the Network Blocking tab.
+For each blocking, you specify the socket and protocol, the blocking period, and the traffic action that falls under the blocking conditions:

 • discard — traffic is blocked completely;

-• rate limit — traffic is limited in bandwidth to a specified value (bytes per second).
+• rate limit — traffic is rate-limited to a specified rate (bytes per second).

 To find out the reason for the blocking and possible actions to remove it, create a ticket.

-If the address does not appear in blockers, but traffic is restricted
+If the address does not appear in blockers, but traffic is limited

 1. Make sure: